hummingbot/hummingbot-site/docs/blog/posts/2020-09-what-is-arbitrage/index.md

 So, if you are looking for these opportunities, be sure to check the of the decentralized exchanges that are operational today.

-> 💡 Usually, all exchanges charge a fee on each trade operation, so be sure to consider the cost of executing the trade when planning your arbitrage strategy. <br />
+> 💡 Usually, all exchanges charge a fee on each trade operation, so be sure to consider the cost of executing the trade when planning your arbitrage strategy.
 DEXes also present an extra layer of cost to be considered, because depending on how the transactions are processed, there might be some added cost like blockchain transaction fees.

 ### Automated trade and arbitrage